SUPERAndroidAnalyzer/super/contributing.md

 Issues are a quick way to point out a bug.
 If you find a bug or documentation error in SUPER then please check a few things first:

-1. It is not already an open issue
+1. It is not already an open issue.
-2. The issue has already been fixed (check the develop branch, or look for closed issues)
+2. The issue has already been fixed (check the develop branch, or look for closed issues).
 3. Can you solve the issue yourself?

-Reporting issues is helpful but an even better approach is to send a pull Request, which is done by *forking* the main repository and committing to your own copy.
+Reporting issues is helpful but an even better approach is to send a pull request, which is done by *forking* the main repository and committing to your own copy.
 This will require you to use the version control system called Git.